abhisekm23/build-your-de-project/README.md

 1. https://www.startdataengineering.com/post/data-engineering-projects-with-free-template/
 2. https://www.startdataengineering.com/post/data-engineering-project-for-beginners-batch-edition/

+- This is not a bootcamp
+- This is not a workshop
+- We get together and take one step at a time

 ## Prepare Yourself

 1. If you need to know Python, yes classes level Python.
 If you don't already it's ok [Keep think Python book](https://greenteapress.com/thinkpython2/thinkpython2.pdf) next to you at all times